ftldb/ftldb/README.md

 > **Notice**: FreeMarker is not the only possible option.
 We have also tried its
 > closest competitor [Velocity](http://velocity.apache.org) and succeeded, but
 > the project seems frozen and its language is not as convenient as FTL.
-See an
-> old [feature comparison](http://freemarker.org/fmVsVel.html) for more details.

 FTLDB is an enhancement of FreeMarker for working with databases via JDBC.
 It provides FTL methods for retrieving data from a database with queries and calls.